denis-rossati/blog-posts/use_case_for_work-stealing_algorithm.md

-# Quick use case for work-stealing algorithm
+# Quick use case for work-stealing algorithm.

 I read about an interesting algorithm a month ago when we faced a little problem involving multiple queues reading from the same source, and trying to send unavailable data.
 I'll get there, first I'll explain what happened.